Vodafone targets 'connected cars' with Italian deal

-LONDON Vodafone (VOD.L) is buying an Italian car electronics maker for 145 million euros (115.73 million pounds), seeking to get ahead in the race to connect more products to the internet and offset slowing growth in its core mobile phone business.
+LONDON Vodafone is buying an Italian car electronics maker for 145 million euros ($197 million), seeking to get ahead in the race to connect more products to the internet and offset slowing growth in its core mobile phone business.

 Telecoms and technology firms are looking to tap an expected surge in demand for so-called machine-to-machine (M2M) communications - or using the internet to get products from cars and washing machines to turbines and medical equipment to carry out more tasks, more efficiently.